dedis/cothority/byzcoin/trie/README.md

 in memory.
 If the root or the proof needs to be computed, it will apply these operations to the source `Trie`, compute the result (e.g., the root) and then revert the changes from the source.
-So the staging trie should not hold too many un-coimmitted operations otherwise the `GetProof` and `GetRoot` functions will slow down significantly.
+So the staging trie should not hold too many un-committed operations otherwise the `GetProof` and `GetRoot` functions will slow down significantly.